ONSdigital/csvcubed/external-docs/docs/guides/shape-data/index.md

 ## Standard Shape

 Examples of single measure and multiple measure **standard** shape data sets are below.
 More detailed configuration instructions can be found in the [standard shape](./standard-shape.md) section.
+See [Converting to standard shape](./shape-conversion.md#converting-to-the-standard-shape) for instructions on how to convert the shape of your data in Python and R.

 ### Single Measure